Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 K75D.
 DEAD DWARF

 This cell is linked to a teleport trap in area K73.
-The skeletal remains of a dwarf fighter lie at the bottom of the cell, enclosed in ru�ted plate armor.
-The dwarf's nonmagical but usable battleax� lies i:iearby.
+The skeletal remains of a dwarf fighter lie at the bottom of the cell, enclosed in rusted plate armor.
+The dwarf's nonmagical but usable battleaxe lies nearby.

 K75e.
 EMPTY CELL
 This cell contains nothing of interest.